 5. Spending Cash Quickly

 If you notice someone burning through cash like they’re on fire, they might be addicted to drugs.
 Saving money isn’t a habit addicts typically display.
-Instead, they spend cash as quickly as they can make, borrow, beg, or steal it.
+Instead, they spend money as quickly as they can make, borrow, beg, or steal it.

 6. Engaging in Risky Behavior